kden/kden.github.io/sunlight-sensor/Nonfunctional.md

 There are some requirements that I selected because they are technologies that I am looking for more opportunities to work with.

 For example, I wrote some Cloud Functions in Python and at least one in Go.
-In real life it would probably be better to use the same language for all of them to simplify maintenance, but I wanted to show that I could write a working service in Go.
+In real life it would probably be better to use the same language for all of them to simplify maintenance, but I wanted to show that I could write a working API in Go.

 - Go/Golang
-- Embedded programming C/C++
+- Embedded programming in C
 - Python
 - React
 - Terraform